With cases stabilising, Taiwan to partially ease COVID-19 curbs | Health

 - Taiwan

-Taiwan will partially ease its COVID-19 curbs next week but will officially maintain its existing alert level until later in the month, Health Minister Chen Shih-chung said on Thursday, as its domestic outbreak continues to stabilise.
+Taiwan will partially ease its COVID-19 curbs next week but will officially maintain its existing alert level until later in the month, Health Minister Chen Shih-Chung said on Thursday, as its domestic outbreak continues to stabilize.

-Taiwan raised its alert level in May following a spike in infections, limiting personal gatherings, closing entertainment venues, parks and movie theatres and restricting restaurants to take-out service.
-Those measures will be partially eased on July 13, but the Level 3 alert level will remain in place until July 26, Chen said.
+Taiwan raised its alert level in May following a spike in infections, limiting personal gatherings, closing entertainment venues, parks, and movie theatres, and restricting restaurants to take-out service.
+Those measures will be partially eased on July 13, but the Level 3 alert level will stay in place until July 26, Chen said.

 Restaurants will be allowed to open with appropriate controls like space between diners.
-Parks, movie theatres and gyms will also be re-opened, though swimming pools will remain closed, according to government provided details.
-Curbs that will remain include no wedding banquets, no indoor gatherings of more than five people and restricted numbers of people allowed in supermarkets and traditional wet markets.
+Parks, movie theatres and gyms will also be re-opened, though swimming pools will remain closed, according to government-provided details.
+Curbs that will remain include no wedding banquets, no indoor family gatherings of more than five people, and restricted numbers of people allowed in supermarkets and traditional wet markets.
 Wearing face masks both inside and outside will remain mandatory.

+The real aim, though, is to lift the existing restrictions by July 26, Chen added.
+"Let's work hard for this," he said.

+Taiwan's borders, however, remain effectively closed, apart from citizens and residents, with tough quarantine requirements in place.
+Separately, 1.13 million donated AstraZeneca Plc vaccine doses from Japan arrived in Taiwan on Thursday, further bolstering its vaccination program.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)